ArielRodrig/Bombina_variegata/README.md

-Collection of R scripts and associated data used for the processing and analysis of spectral meassurements applied in the manuscript "Evidence for local adaptation and coloration plasticity in dorsal crypsis of a deimatic species, the yellow-bellied toad (*Bombina variegata*)".
+Collection of R scripts and associated data used for the processing and analysis of spectral meassurements applied in the manuscript "Evidence for coloration plasticity in the yellow-bellied toad, *Bombina variegata*".
 Original meassurements and intermediate results and plots are provided in the (./data) and (./plots) folders.
 Please consult the manuscript for additional details.

 ### Field measurements- Local adaptation